How to Build a Production-Ready Auto-Scaling Azure Web App with Modular Terraform (VMSS, Load Balancer & NAT Gateway)

 Terraform Best Practices Applied

-Several production-grade Terraform practices are applied throughout the project:
+Several production-grade Terraform practices are used throughout the project:

 • Modular structure for scalability and reuse